LeandervanAarde26/Github-practices/README.md

 # Internal-Repository suggestions

 ## READ ME
-### Project Name

 Documentation is a key component in giving insight to team members, especially new developers, about the project.
 Proper documentation provides a uniform understanding of the project, and the README file is a fundamental part of assisting developers in particular.
-This document should be an informative piece that gives developers insights into:
+This document should be an informative piece that gives developers insights into crucial <ins>need to knows</ins>:

+The following information is a recommendation of structure for __README.MD__ files:
+### Project Name

 ### Project Overview
 - **What the project is:** Provide a brief summary of the project's purpose and goals.